ztz1989/software-switches/README.md

 #### Version of QEMU
 In specific, three versions of QEMU software are used in our experiments:

 * QEMU 2.5.0: Originally we ran all the experiments on QEMU 3.0.95.
-However, we due to a compatibility issue with BESS (https://github.com/NetSys/bess/issues/874), we have to use QEMU 2.5.0 in the end, but the results for other switches don't vary so much.
+However, due to a compatibility issue with BESS as reported [here](https://github.com/NetSys/bess/issues/874), we have to use QEMU 2.5.0 in the end, but the results for other switches don't vary so much.
 * QEMU 3.0.95: A modified version for experiments with netmap/VALE, since it supports netmap passthrough (ptnet).
 More details can be found in https://github.com/vmaffione/qemu.

 #### Image